 Please see below for detailed information on the NHAA CPE system.
 If you have any questions please contact the office, we're happy to help.

-At the end of each year members list their CPE activities and points for that year on a CPE diary and send it in to the NHAA office.
+At the end of each financial year members list their CPE activities and points for that year on a CPE diary and send it in to the NHAA office.
 Activities and their point values are listed in the CPE Guide along with clear instructions on filling out the CPE Diary.
 Our CPE system features:

-CPE is due at the end of each membership (calendar) year, for that year.
+CPE is due at the end of each membership (financial) year, for that year.
 If you have the points required earlier than that, then please do send in your CPE early - this is much appreciated!
 Your CPE must be received within 2 months after the end of the membership year and your annual membership / TGA certificate cannot be issued until it is received.
-Without CPE, your membership fees will be refunded, less 25% (administrative costs), and your membership cancelled or converted to companion membership.
+Without CPE, your membership fees will be refunded, less 25% (administrative costs), and your membership cancelled or converted to Associate membership.

 A total of 50 points per year (minimum) is required.

 As a Full member of the NHAA you are a professional herbalist, although you may practice other modalities.
 Therefore CPE activities involving solely herbal medicine topics should make up a large part of the NHAA CPE program.